fly-lang/fly/llvm/docs/LangRef.rst

     returned by the appropriate
     :ref:`llvm.call.preallocated.arg<int_call_preallocated_arg>` on non
-    ``musttail`` calls, or the corresponding caller parameter in ``musttail`` calls, although it is ignored during codegen.
+    ``musttail`` calls, or the corresponding caller parameter in ``musttail`` calls, although it is ignored during GenStmt.

     A non ``musttail`` function call with a ``preallocated`` attribute in any parameter must have a ``"preallocated"`` operand bundle.
 A ``musttail``